borbware/unity-basics-course/project-management/2-git-continued.md

 * When you try to push changes from a new local branch, Git nags you that a matching remote branch doesn't yet exist
   * Git tells you how to create the remote branch:
     * `git push --set-upstream origin newBranch`
-    * afterwards, `git push` pushes the changes to the matching remote branch
+    * Afterwards, `git push` pushes the changes to the matching remote branch

 ### Extra branch commands